EternalCodeTeam/LobbyHeads/.github/ISSUE_TEMPLATE/bug-report.md

 ## Additional Context

-Please provide any additional context, information, or data that you think might be relevant to this bug report here.
+Any additional context, information, or data that might be relevant to this bug report is welcomed here.

-**Remember, the more information you provide, the more likely we are to quickly understand, diagnose, and effectively address the issue.**
+**Remember, the more information provided, the more likely the issue can be understood, diagnosed, and effectively addressed expediently.**